Founded in 2001, Sheltering Animals of Abuse Victims (SAAV) is devoted to stopping the cycle of abuse by:

 SAAV’s shelter program is provided through a generous collaboration with Domestic Abuse Intervention Services and the Dane County Humane Society.
-SAAV has provided safe shelter to approximately 300 animals affected by domestic abuse in Dane County, Wisconsin (as of February 2018).
+SAAV has provided safe shelter to more than 300 animals affected by domestic abuse in Dane County, Wisconsin (as of February 2018).
 To learn about eligibility requirements and other details for SAAV’s shelter program, please visit our FAQ.

 SAAV also raises community awareness about the link between domestic violence, animal abuse and other forms of family violence in an effort to bring individuals together to stop the cycle of abuse.
 We are available to speak to community groups and others about our services for victims, as well as the extensive research documenting the link between domestic abuse and animal cruelty.
 To inquire about having a speaker, please send an inquiry to firstname.lastname@example.org.

 SAAV’s Core Values are to: